phamquyetthang/astro-blog-multi-lang/README.md

 To add your own content, check out the `src/content` directory.
 Feel free to remove all the example content and replace it with your own!

+## 🌐 Internationalization

+MultiTerm now ships with first-class multi-language support.
+English (`en`) and Vietnamese (`vi`) are included out of the box, and adding more locales only requires a few changes:

+- **Translations:** Update `src/i18n/config.ts` with your locale code, display label, and translation strings.
+The `defaultLang` export controls the fallback language while `supportedLangs` is derived automatically.
+- **Routes:** Pages are organized under `src/pages/[lang]/`, so each localized route is automatically prefixed with the language code (for example, `/en/posts` or `/vi/posts`).
+Astro’s dynamic `[lang]` param ensures the layout, metadata, and canonical URLs are generated per locale.
+- **Content:** Set the `lang` frontmatter field on every markdown or MDX entry in `src/content` (posts, pages, etc.).
+Content is filtered at build time so each language view only shows documents written for that locale.

+Once those pieces are in place you can run `npm run build && npm run preview` to verify every locale renders correctly, switch languages via the header dropdown, and confirm localized URLs and metadata.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE.txt).